true-north-engineering/pbz-educ/lab4/SOLUTIONS.md

         * Github URL to clone is ```https://github.com/true-north-engineering/pbz-educ-src.git```
         * Revision to checkout is taken from the ```revision``` parameter.
 Hint: ```$(params.revision)```
         * Output workspace should be ```source```
-    * Second task is s2i-nodejs and it sould run after git-clone is successfully done
+    * Second task is s2i-nodejs-1-19-0 and it sould run after git-clone is successfully done
-        * NodeJS version should be 16-ubi8
+        * NodeJS version should be 18-ubi8
         * Context path sould be ```todo-frontend```
-        * Produced image sould be ```docker-nexus-edu.tn.hr/todo-frontend:<your_username>```
+        * Produced image sould be ```docker-nexus-edu.tn.hr/<your_username/todo-frontend:latest```
         * Workspace where the source resides is ```source```

 ```
-apiVersion: tekton.dev/v1
-kind: Pipeline
-metadata:
-  name: todo-frontend
-  namespace: user1
 spec:
   params:
     - default: main